Rajah (dog)

-Rajah the German Shepherd Dog (billed as "Methven's Wonder Dog") was a working and performance dog in New Zealand during the 1930s.
-Rajah was the first, although unofficial, police dog in New Zealand and was nominated as a replacement for Rin Tin Tin during his time in Methven.
-Rajah amassed fame throughout the country for his acting performances and locating work performed with the New Zealand Police, in multiple locations throughout the South Island, New Zealand.
+Rajah (c.
+1928–1942) was a working and performance German Shepherd dog in New Zealand during the 1930s.
+Billed as "Methven's Wonder Dog", he was the first, although unofficial, police dog in New Zealand and was nominated as a replacement for Rin Tin Tin during his time in Methven.
+Rajah amassed fame throughout the country for his acting performances and locating work performed with the New Zealand Police, in multiple locations throughout New Zealand's South Island.

 History

 Rajah was owned by Constable John Robertson, who was the only serving police officer in the town of Methven at the time.
 Rajah assisted Robertson in his duties unofficially and while he was not officially designated the position, Rajah was technically the first police dog in New Zealand.

 Rajah was trained by Robertson and his son, Ian "Robbie", using a search-and-find method.
 This made the dog very perceptive at finding concealed objects and assisted the dog greatly in its future work.